 What Does Organic Mean?

-In essence, the term “organic” refers to the way agricultural products are grown and processed.
-The regulations vary across the globe.
+The term “organic” refers to the way agricultural products are grown and processed—however, regulations vary across the globe.
 Many countries have their own organic standards and certification programs.
-For example, the rules are stricter in Europe), but in the U.S., organic crops must be grown must be grown without the use of synthetic herbicides, pesticides, and fertilizers.
+For example, the rules are stricter in Europe.
+In the United States, organic crops must be grown without the use of synthetic herbicides, pesticides, and fertilizers.
 They also can’t contain bioengineered genes (GMOs).
 For organic businesses operating in multiple countries, they must maintain different organic certifications in each country where they operate.

 What makes Livestock organic?